Opinion

 Publisert Sist oppdatert

-Denne artikkelen er over to år gammel og kan inneholde utdatert informasjon.
+Denne artikkelen er over tre år gammel og kan inneholde utdatert informasjon.

 This is an op-ed.
 Views and opinions expressed are those of the author, and do not necessarily reflect the official policy or position of Forsvarets forum and its editorial staff, the publisher nor the owner of the publication.
 Submit your contribution to our opinion section here.